Lucas-C/rpg-bonhomme/README.md

 # jsonp_db

-This is a simple key-value store, somehow similar to [etcd](https://coreos.com/using-coreos/etcd/), written in Python and using a SQLite DB, developped to allow simple GET/PUT through JSONP.
+This is a simple key-value store, written in Python and using a SQLite DB, developped to allow simple GET/PUT through JSONP.

 In case of a lookup error, the return value will be 'undefined', else it will returns 'value' or an error (a JS `Error` object if using JSONP, else an HTML error page).